Law of Taiwan: Prosecutors

-Sources of Law - Precedents
+Sources of law — Precedents

-Precedents have a very different legal effect from those in the United States or other Anglo-American legal systems, see Article 80 of the Constitution.
+Since Taiwan uses Civil Law, precedents have a very different legal effect from common law jurisdictions such as in the United States or other Anglo-American legal systems, as specified in Article 80 of the Constitution.
 Some Supreme Court decisions may go through a screening process and selected as a precedent, bearing significant meaning for future cases.

-The Constitution and Human Rights
+The Constitution and Human rights

 The ROC Constitution was adopted on 25 December 1946, by the National Assembly convened in Nanjing.
 It was promulgated by the National Government on 1 January 1947, and put into effect on December 25 of the same year.
 In addition to the preamble, the Constitution comprises 175 articles in 14 chapters.
 In essence the Constitution embodies the ideal of "sovereignty of the people," guarantees human rights and freedoms, provides for a central government with five branches and a local self-government system, ensures a balanced division of powers between the central and local governments, and stipulates fundamental national policies.

-The Preamble of the Constitution
+The preamble of the Constitution

 The National Assembly of the Republic of China, by virtue of the mandate received from the whole body of citizens, in accordance with the teachings bequeathed by Dr. Sun Yat-sen in founding the Republic of China, and in order to consolidate the authority of the State, safeguard the rights of the people, ensure social tranquility, and promote the welfare of the people, do hereby establish this Constitution, to be promulgated throughout the country for faithful and perpetual observance by all.

-Some Basic Rights Guaranteed by the Constitution
+Basic rights guaranteed by the Constitution

 The Constitution states that the Republic of China, founded on the Three Principles of the People, shall be a democratic republic of the people, to be governed by the people and for the people and the sovereignty of the Republic of China shall reside in the whole body of citizens (Articles 1–2).

 The Constitution also states that the people shall have freedom of residence and of change of residence, freedom of speech, teaching, writing and publication, freedom of privacy of correspondence, freedom of religious belief, and freedom of assembly and association (Articles 10–14).
 The Constitution further states that the people shall have the right of existence, the right to work and the right of property, the right of presenting petitions, lodging complaints, or instituting legal proceedings, the right of election, recall, initiative and referendum, and the right of taking public examinations and of holding public offices (Articles 15–18).
 The people shall have the duty of paying taxes in accordance with law, the duty of performing military service in accordance with law, and have the right and the duty of receiving citizens' education (Articles 19–21).

-The Legal Relations between Taiwan and China under the Constitution
+Legal relations between Taiwan and China under the Constitution

 Article 11 of the Additional Articles of the Constitution of the Republic of China states that the rights and obligations between the people of the Chinese area and those of the free area, and the disposition of other related affairs may be specified by law.